litecoinfinance/electrumxltfn/docs/rpc-interface.rst

 reorg - which defaults to 3.

-That number of blocks will be backed up - using undo information stored in ElectrumX's database - and then ElectrumX will move forwards on the daemon's main chain to its current height.
+That number of blocks will be backed up - using undo information stored in ElectrumXLTFN's database - and then ElectrumXLTFN will move forwards on the daemon's main chain to its current height.

 .. _sessions: